vim-airline/vim-airline/README.md

 *  the statusline wraps
   *  you are probably using iTerm with double-width characters enabled. either disable this, or `set ambiwidth=double` in your vimrc.

-# bugs
+# Bugs

-if you encounter a bug, please reproduce it with this [minivimrc][g] repository i created and file an issue.  please provide your operating system and vim version/patch level (can be found with `:version`).  a reproducible gist would be hugely helpful.
+If you encounter a bug, please do the following:

+*  reproduce it with this [minivimrc][g] repository to rule out any configuration conflicts.
+*  specify your version and patch level, as well as operating system (found with `:version`).
+*  a link to a gist or your vimrc where it can be reproduced.

-# screenshots
+# Screenshots

 ### dark theme with a regular font